proact-de/distkeys/README.txt

 ===== Known Issues =====

-There is an error in Net::SFTP v2 prior to 2.0.5 which needs to be added manualy:
+There is an error in Net::SFTP v2 prior to 2.0.5 which needs to be added manually:

 If you get: